DeeDive/awesome-health-tips/README.md

 (We welcome you to contribute your pro tips, acquired through years of experience and (probably) tears, by submitting a Pull Request!
 See our [#how-to-contribute](#how-to-contribute) section)

 >  ### A Personal Note
 > PhD is a transition time from requirements to self-discipline.
-I am in my second year of PhD studies and I am realizing that preventive steps are of extreme  importance.
+I am in my third year of PhD studies and I am realizing that preventive steps are of extreme importance.
 Hence, I plan to spend one hour per week to learn health knowledge and update it here.
 I invite you to join me!
 Together, let's build a healthier and happier community.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->